Call Now for a FREE Consultation Call Now (407) 712-7300

 Payments are made for temporary total disability (TTD) in a sum that is 2/3 of your wages at the time of the accident, or, in cases of critical or catastrophic injury, you may receive as much as 80% of your wages for up to six months following your accident.
 The TTD benefits are subject to a weekly maximum payment amount and may continue for no longer than 104 weeks.

-Your disability will be described as a temporary partial disability (TPD) if you can return to work with temporary physical restrictions and earning reduced wages or no wages at all.
+Your disability will be described as a temporary partial disability (TPD) if you can return to work with temporary physical restrictions and earn reduced wages or no wages at all.
 In cases where you are able to return to work earning a reduced wage, you will receive the difference between 80% of your wages and your earnings after your injury.

 Payments for permanent total disability (PTD) are also based on a percentage of your wages and, like TTD, are subject to a weekly maximum payment amount.
 The PTD payments will continue for as long as you are disabled, but in most cases, these benefits stop at age 75.